httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
-These document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registered domain as the top-level site.
+A document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registered domain as the top-level site.
 Otherwise its "site for cookies" is the empty string.